Build-Better-Music/Build-Better-Music.github.io/_drafts/RhythmicClimaxes.md

 title: "Melodies: Create Rhythmic Climaxes"
 image: /assets/blogPhotos/melody/yellow.svg
 author: Nick Mazuk
-time: August 23, 2018
+time: August 31, 2018
 ---

 When creating a [climax for a melody](/blog/4WaysToAddMeaningToYourMelody), it can become very tempting to talk about pitch.

 However, the rhythm is equally important.
 And if you plan it right, the rhythm can completely carry the climax.
 Because rhythm is so instinctual and subtle, often times its effectiveness comes from the fact that listeners won't know that rhythm was the cause.

-So for this post, we are going to disect two of the key ways to create a convincing rhythmic climax.
+So for this post, we are going to dissect two of the key ways to create a convincing rhythmic climax.

 <!--end-of-intro-->